kubeflow/website/content/docs/guides/upgrade.md

   weight = 30
 +++

 Until 1.0 Kubeflow makes no promises of backwards compatibility or upgradeability.
-Nontheless, here are some instructions for updating your deployments.
+Nonetheless, here are some instructions for updating your deployments.

 Updating your deployments is a two step process